 In 2009, the Interpretive Services at Indiana Dunes State Park set out to study and educate the public on the secretive and smallest of eastern US owls… the Northern Saw Whet Owl.
 While other stations have run for many years to the north and south of us, no station was currently studying saw-whet owls in northern Indiana or along the southern shores of Lake Michigan.
-The Dunes Saw-whet Owl Banding Station runs in October and November with the following goals:
+Today, in partnership with Indiana Audubon, the Dunes Saw-whet Owl Banding Station runs in October and November with the following goals:

 - Monitor long-term changes in Saw-whet Owl populations